superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Experimental Analysis/Experimental Analysis.md

 ### Experimental Conclusion

 Further investigation is required to determine the cause of the high inaccuracy present in the low breathing ranges.
-However, the data has a correlation between the actual breathing rate and the measured breathing rate.
-Furthermore, it is also able to detecct the lack of a breathing rate at all.
-This implies the doppler has a causal relationship between the actual and measured breathing rates.
-After the high inaccuracy is investigated and a soution implemented, the experiment needs to be conducted again.
+However, the data has a correlation between the actual breathing rate and the measured breathing rate and is able to detect the lack of a breathing rate.
+This implies the device has a causal relationship between the actual and measured breathing rates.
+A potential reason for the device's incapability at detecting lower breathing rates is that motion that slow will have a low magnitude, likely lower than what the device is programmed to detect.
+After the high inaccuracy is investigated and a solution implemented, the experiment needs to be conducted again.